List of banks in the Philippines

 The Philippines has a comprehensive banking system encompassing various types of banks, from large universal banks to small rural banks and even non-banks.
-As of September 30, 2022, there were 45 universal and commercial banks, 44 savings banks, 400 rural and cooperative banks, 40 credit unions and 6,267 non-banks with quasi-banking functions, all licensed by the Bangko Sentral ng Pilipinas (Central Bank of the Philippines) under the General Banking Act of 2000.
+The banking sector has also experienced rapid digital transformation in the 2020s, with licensed digital banks and mobile-first financial services becoming increasingly significant in the country.
+As of October 2025, there are 44 universal and commercial banks (22 universal, 22 commercial), and as of June 30, 2025, the rural and cooperative banking sector comprised approximately 374 institutions with total assets of PHP 385.45 billion, all licensed by the Bangko Sentral ng Pilipinas (Central Bank of the Philippines) under the General Banking Act of 2000.

 On top of regular banking services offered by universal, commercial, thrift and rural banks, there are savings and loan associations which are mainly based in communities and among retirees in the armed forces and the police organization and other employees of the government of the Philippines.
 Prominent among these small savings services is the Armed Forces and Police Savings & Loan Association, Inc. (AFPSLAI), which is exclusive to active servicemen and retirees of the armed forces in the Philippines.